-You may wonder since there's no tax at the corporate level in an S corporation, if you can sell the stock in the corporation and defer taxes on it for as long as you hold it in the corporation.
+You may wonder: since there's no tax at the corporate level in an S corporation, can you sell the stock in the corporation and defer taxes on it for as long as you hold it in the corporation.
 Unfortunately, you can't.
 The moment you sell the stock, the profit on the sale flows out of the S corporation to you and becomes taxable income.

 C-corporations (C-corps) are typically larger entities with complex regulations.
 They can have unlimited investors and can sell shares of stock publicly.
 Owners of C-corps are subject to what's referred to as a double tax.
 This means that any profits are taxed at the corporate level and again at a personal level when the owners file their annual tax returns.

 Despite the double tax, investing in businesses through a C-corp can still be highly lucrative under the right circumstances.
 C-corps that invest in foreign businesses are entitled to certain benefits that reduce taxes paid on the profits from those investments.
 Here, the corporation pays what's called a Global Intangible Low-Taxed Income (GILTI) tax.
 This tax ranges between 10.5-13.5%, much lower than the typical 21% federal corporate tax rate.

 Limited liability companies (LLCs) can be a great way to reduce an owner's tax liability.
 That's because LLCs can choose to be taxed like S-corps, thus avoiding the double tax.
 Additionally, multi-member LLCs allow owners to pool their investment capital together according to the terms of their operating agreement.